VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_update.rst

 Using the client
 ----------------

-Whether the Endpoint is already live and serving predictions, or was newly created moments ago, the process for updating it with a new model is the same:
+Whether the endpoint is already live and serving predictions, or was newly created moments ago, the process for updating it with a new model is the same:

 .. code-block:: python